Digital Citizenship Week: Free lessons and activities for K-12

 Nearpod digital citizenship curriculum lesson folder

-The Nearpod Library and 21st Century Readiness Program include interactive digital citizenship activities, lessons, assessments, and videos covering topics like digital literacy, cyberbullying, media balance, news, and media literacy, communication, digital footprint identity, and online privacy.
+The Nearpod Library and 21st Century Readiness Program include interactive digital citizenship activities, lessons, assessments, and videos covering topics like digital literacy, artificial intelligence (AI) education, cyberbullying, media balance, news, and media literacy, communication, digital footprint identity, and online privacy.
+These resources support educators in developing effective citizenship curriculum that covers essential skills students need to navigate the digital world responsibly.
 Check out our curated list of the most popular digital citizenship activities and staff favorite lessons from each library!

 • Available in the Nearpod Library